graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- |
 | `null` |

 When set to a type, GraphQL will attempt to load the provided type from the configured DI container in order to handle graphql requests.
-Any class wishing to act as an Http Processor must inherit from `IGraphQLHttpProcessor`.
-It is perhaps easier to extend `DefaultGraphQLHttpProcessor<TSchema>` for most small operations such as handling metrics.
+Any class wishing to act as an Http Processor must implement `IGraphQLHttpProcessor`.
+In most cases it may be easier to extend `DefaultGraphQLHttpProcessor<TSchema>`.

 ## Subscription Server Options
 These options are available to configure a subscription server for a given schema via `.AddSubscriptions(serverOptions)` or `.AddSubscriptionServer(serverOptions)`